Nationalism and Decolonization in Africa

 Combined economic pressures created hostility against the Sultanate, contributing to the Zanzibar Revolution in January 1964.

-5. Role played by John Okello.
+5. Influence of John Okello.

 John Okello was a man from northern Uganda who settled in Zanzibar in 1952 and worked as a painter.